John A. Brown Jr.: Crime

-Brown was a resident of New Orleans.
+Brown was a resident of New Orleans with prior convictions for robbery, burglary, theft, and escape.
 He said that on September 7, 1984, he had run out of cocaine and needed money to purchase more of the drug.

 That evening Omer Laughlin and his wife had eaten dinner at a restaurant near the corner of Dauphine and Touro streets in Faubourg Marigny in New Orleans.
 At approximately 11:45 p.m., they left the restaurant and began walking to their car, located about a block away.
 A man stepped out of a nearby vehicle and confronted the Laughlins.
 He pinned them against their car and demanded money from Omer Laughlin.
 His wife screamed and ran back toward the restaurant.
 By the time she returned to the car with help, her husband was dead.

 According to the New Orleans police officer who arrived at the site, he found Omer Laughlin lying "face down in the street, bleeding profusely".
 An autopsy later revealed that Laughlin had been stabbed thirteen times.
 His wife gave the police a description of the perpetrator and the vehicle which he had exited just before the attack.
 She told police that a woman with dark hair had been driving that car.